In My Dreams (film): Plot

-Both Nick Smith and Natalie Russo are single, living in the same city.
-On opposite sides of a fountain, they are both encouraged to make a wish.
+Nick Smith and Natalie Russo are single, living in the same city.
+On opposite sides of a fountain, they are both encouraged to make a wish with a penny.
 Their coins touch underwater, and they both feel odd.

-Natalie's best friend Sharla pushes her to innovate the restaurant she inherited from her mother to increase clientele and make it her own.
+Natalie's best friend Sharla pushes her to make the restaurant she inherited from her mother her own.
 She brings Mario, a chef from Italy, to revamp the recipes.
-He is a hot-headed, initially uncompromising chef who Natalie fears will intimidate her regulars.
+He is hot-headed and initially uncompromising so Natalie fears he'll intimidate her regulars.

 Nick's mom Charlotte has been pushing him to get over Jessa, his cheating ex.
-She is concerned he never has second dates, so regularly sets him up.
-The latest is Lori Beth, a girl he dated when they were 12.
+Concerned he never has second dates, she regularly sets him up.
+The latest is Lori Beth, someone he dated when 12.
 Charlotte gets them tickets to a comedy performance.
 At work, although a trained architect, Nick is only a draftsman.
-Frustrated with being underappreciated, he quietly submits his own proposal for the Green Bridge Award.
+Frustrated he's underappreciated, he quietly submits his own proposal for the Green Bridge Award.

-Natalie and Nick fall asleep in their living rooms and dream about each other.
-At the Hayward Fountain, they introduce themselves.
-They have instant chemistry, but when they touch each other on the shoulder they both awaken.
+Natalie and Nick fall asleep in their respective homes and dream about meeting at the Hayward Fountain.
+They introduce themselves and have instant chemistry, but when they touch they both awaken.

-The next day, as Natalie is preparing desserts for the restaurant, she tells Sharla about the real-feeling dream.
-She's reminded that Sharla's cousin has expressed interest, but she doesn't care.
-Sharla is drawn to Mario, but Natalie isn't.
-He reminds Natalie their mothers had been friends in Italy, and passes on his mother's condolences.
+The next day at the restaurant, Natalie tells Sharla about the real-feeling dream.
+Although Sharla's cousin is interested, she doesn't care.
+Sharla is drawn to Mario, and Natalie isn't.
+He reminds her their mothers had been friends in Italy, and passes on his mother's condolences.

-Nick's date with Lori Beth doesn't go well.
-Meeting outside of the club, he's already wary, as she's over eager, sending hourly reminders, photos of potential outfits and ccing his mother.
-She continues trying too hard, wanting to reminisce about moments they'd shared 15 years ago.
-Nick walks her to her car, clearly not interested in seeing her again.
+Nick's date with Lori Beth goes badly.
+She's over eager, sending hourly reminders, photos of potential outfits and ccing his mother.
+She continues trying too hard, reminiscing about moments they'd shared 15 years ago.
+Nick walks her to her car, clearly uninterested in seeing her again.

 Again, Natalie and Nick dream together, this time on a rooftop.
-Standing on the edge, she says she wants to take risks and is tired of playing it safe.
+She wants to take risks and is tired of playing it safe.
 He tells her about the bridge he's designed for the contest and she shares an amaretto cookie.
-Balanced on the roof's edge, when they try to kiss they fall, and both wake to find themselves on the floor.
+Balanced on the roof's edge, when they try to kiss they fall, and both wake on the floor.